Structure and group labels¶

 Many statistics, including \(F_{ST}\), require that a structure is defined.

-In EggLib, the structure is controlled by an instance of a specific
+In EggLib, the structure is controlled by instances of a specific class

-) that defines the groups and identifies the samples
+) that define groups and identify samples that

-that belong to them.
-These structure objects define which samples belong
+belong to them.
+These structure objects define which samples belong to

-to the outgroup and, how the other samples are organized in
+the outgroup and, how the other samples are organized in individuals

-individuals and/or populations and/or clusters of populations.
-In this
+and/or populations and/or clusters of populations.
+In this way, a

-to provide information for either of the three levels.
+to provide information for all the three levels.

 The rationale of this system is to allow processing the same data set

-There are threes ways of creating a Structure
+There are four ways of creating a Structure

-size of each population.
-Third, from a more flexible explicit description
+providing the sample size of each population.
+Fourth, from a more

 Group labels¶